neilambion/simple_game/README.md

 # simple_game
 This is simple game programmed in python.
-The programmed uses basic python classes and functions.
+The code uses basic python classes and functions.